gxclarke/live-folders/docs/GOALS.md

 ## Extensibility

-The extension should be extensible so users can connect other external systems.
+The extension should be extensible so users can connect other external systems (i.e. new providers can be added).

-## Enhancement: configuration options and actions
+## More details

 Each live folder should support the user refreshing immediately.

+Each provider supports configuration settings to tailor filtering behavior.